j-siderius/TinyML-board-documentation/README.md

 To upload a program to the TinyML board, please follow the steps below:

 1. Connect the TinyML board to your system using a USB-C cable.
+2. Ensure that the Upload settings are setup as described in the [Arduino](#arduino) section!
-2. Press the <kbd>Upload/Btn1</kbd> button.
+3. Press the <kbd>Upload/Btn1</kbd> button.
 While holding the button, press and release the <kbd>RESET</kbd> button.
 This puts the ESP32S3 into *Download* mode.
-3. In the Arduino IDE, press the <kbd>Upload</kbd> button to compile and upload your program.
+4. In the Arduino IDE, press the <kbd>Upload</kbd> button to compile and upload your program.

 # Code examples